 Many mattresses come with confusing warranties: 7 years, 10 years, 20 years, 10 years with 10 years prorated.
 Most warranties will list at what point they will consider a mattress “failed.”
 The standard for this is 1.5 inches of sag.
 However, many people start to experience aches and pains with as little as .75 inches of sag…so read this information carefully.
 While many companies claim that their mattresses will last 10 years or more, online reviews often suggest less.
 And it can be hard to claim on a warranty: you will probably need your purchase paperwork and a measurement of the sag.

-When buying, start by doing some research on your own, like you would for any major purchase.
+When choosing a mattress, start by doing some research on your own like you would for any other major purchase.
 You can easily begin online.
-I think you’ll find what I did… a ton of information, some of it confusing, some of it contradictory.
+I think you’ll find what I did: a ton of information, some of it confusing, some of it contradictory.
 I found two articles on how to choose a mattress with completely opposite advice on sleeping positions — both written in an authoritative style (but not with actual professional expertise!).
 So be aware of the need to evaluate what you read and hear about mattresses.

 When you’re ready to look in person, take the time to test mattresses.
 Lie on a mattress in your favorite sleeping position for several minutes.
 Think about how it feels.
 Do you feel pressure anywhere?
 How would lying on it for an hour feel?
-Think about your neck, shoulder, back and hips.
+Think about your neck, shoulder, back, and hips.
 Think about any injuries you currently have and how it makes you feel.
+Do you have any chronic issues?
 Test several mattresses before you choose one.
 And before buying, check on the return policy.
 Many companies offer upwards of 120 days to try it out, although beware return shipping and restocking fees.

 Essentials by Classic Furniture: Ask for Zeke, and he’ll take good care of you.

 Most importantly, think about what is comfortable for your body and for your budget.
-Bear in mind that you’ll be spending 1/3 of your life on this mattress and it is probably worth a level of serious consideration and financial commitment.
+Bear in mind that you’ll be spending a third of your life on this mattress and it’s probably worth a level of serious consideration and financial commitment.
 If you aren’t spending that much of your life on the mattress… you don’t sleep enough.
 Start!

 I’m no blogger.
 At least that’s how I’ve thought of myself.
 But it is 2014, and we live in a world that is immersed in web browsing and blogging.
 These web logs have morphed into an enormously powerful form of communication and source of information, so I have decided to get with the times.
 As I’ve gotten older and a little bit wiser (hopefully), I have learnt that I have this new-found passion and desire to share with people the things that encourage me, things that motivate me, and in some cases things that truly move me, to a bigger audience.
 This is why I have decided to blog.